onejeuu/sc-file/docs/source/usage/mapcache.rst

 .. note::

    Block IDs differ from Minecraft.
-By default, a `manual mapping table
-   <MCA_MAPPING_>`_ replaces selected IDs with approximate Minecraft blocks.
+By default, the `Block Mapping`_ replaces selected IDs with approximate Minecraft blocks.

    ``--raw`` keeps the original IDs for inspection.
 Minecraft interprets them through its own ID table, so the result is usually visually incoherent.